Manual lawn aerators do in fact work.

 I know this because I’ve used them multiple times in the past.

-Over the years, I’ve seen lawn care enthusiasts arguing over whether these kind of tools have any positive impact on soil compaction.
+Over the years, I’ve seen lawn care enthusiasts debating whether these kinds of tools have any positive effect on soil compaction.

 Some have even claimed that they compress the soil downward and make the issue worse.

 However, this does not seem to be the case.

 In October of 2021, I decided to do a little experiment.

 To make a long story short, I chose a small section of an untreated lawn and proceeded to use a manual “hollow tine” aerator on it.

 Six months later, I realized that the grass in this 1 x 3 ft. spot was looking much healthier than the rest of the lawn.

 As you can see, there is a huge difference between the spot that I used the manual aerator on and the surrounding lawn.